 Children's Vision Rehabilitation Program (CVRP)

 The Children's Vision Rehabilitation Program (CVRP) was established in 1996.
-CVRP is a "needs-based" program that responds to individual needs of visually impaired children, teachers, parents and related professionals in West Virginia.
+CVRP is a "needs-based" program that responds to the individual needs of visually impaired children, teachers, parents and related professionals in West Virginia.
 Clinical vision evaluations, teacher education and mentoring, parent assistance and support, site visitation/student follow-ups, summer camps, and a lending library for optical devices and technology are components that have been identified by teachers and parents that will assist in meeting these needs.
 The program serves school-aged children, parents, and professionals in the state of West Virginia.
-CVRP's staff consists of a Pediatric Ophthalmologist (Medical Director), Low Vision Education Specialist (Program Director), Low Vision Education Specialist (Program Coordinator), Orientation and Mobility Specialist, Occupational Therapist, Assistive Technology Specialist, and other administrative support staff.
-CVRP evaluated six children in the first year and now CVRP evaluates over 100 children per year throughout the state of West Virginia and continues to have a waiting list.
+CVRP's staff consists of a Pediatric Ophthalmologist, Program Director, Low Vision Education Specialist, Orientation and Mobility Specialist, Occupational Therapist, Assistive Technology Specialist and other administrative support staff.
+CVRP evaluated six children in the first year and now CVRP evaluates more than 100 children per year throughout the state of West Virginia and continues to have a waiting list.
 The program continues to evolve with new projects based on the needs of the students.
 When teachers, parents or administrators need assistance, the State Department of Education refers them to CVRP.

 - school the child attends